Diversity and Fellowship

 The Spectrum Council has served the Academy’s cadet corps initially under the name “DADT Working Group,” and later as a council and support network for LGBTQIA+ cadets.
 Membership in the council, as well as participation in all Spectrum activities, is open to all USCGA cadets.
 The Spectrum Council joined the USCGA Diversity Council in 2011.

-The Women’s Leadership Council (WLC), made up of over 150 members, works to promote female health and wellness, creates a professional female leadership network and creates a positive relationship between female and male cadets.
+The Women’s Leadership Council (WLC), made up of over 300 members, seek to educate and empower women by creating professional leadership networks, addressing female health concerns on campus, promoting good mental and physical health habits, inspiring female leaders through mentorship, and strengthening the relationship between female and male cadets.
 The Women’s Leadership Council is a wonderful opportunity for cadets to participate and take an active role at the Academy and in the community.
+Furthermore, WLC offers the opportunity to build mentorships and friendships that will last longer than a cadet’s time at the academy.
+WLC gives every member a comfortable and inclusive place to share all of their opinions.

 Faith-Based